 It was a shock to people of the nineteenth century when they discovered, from observations science had made, that many features of the biological world could be ascribed to the elegant principle of natural selection.
 It is a shock to us in the twentieth century to discover, from observations science has made, that the fundamental mechanisms of life cannot be ascribed to natural selection, and therefore were designed.
 But we must deal with our shock as best we can and go on.
 The theory of undirected evolution is already dead, but the work of science continues (Behe, Michael J., Molecular Machines).

-The complex ecosystem is a living proof of intelligent design.
+In the creation vs evolution process, the complex ecosystem is living proof of intelligent design.
 Through research and tangible evidence we can see that complex forms may not develop from simple forms and mutation corrupts DNA.